cypress-io/cypress-documentation/source/guides/guides/continuous-integration.md

 comments: false
 ---

-Running Cypress tests in Continuous Integration is as easy as running tests locally.
+Running Cypress in Continuous Integration is the same as running it locally.
 You generally only need to do two things:

-  1. **Include Cypress package**
+  1. **Install Cypress**

   ```shell
   npm install cypress --save-dev